 How do gas furnaces work – The vent

 The vent is the main passage that leads to the outside.
 It is basically used as an exit for the excess combustion gases.
-It is sometimes known as the vent and the main function is to make sure that there is no waste gas in the house.
+Sometimes, it is known as the vent and the main function is to make sure that there is no waste gas in the house.
 It might sometimes serve the purpose of clearing the air from the inside if it’s contaminated.

 The control panel